sirhedgy/AntiSO/README.md

 ## `GenerateSafeRecursionAttribute` configuration

 The code generation is controlled by the `GenerateSafeRecursionAttribute`.
 All its properties are optional.
-Their defaults are:
+Their meaning and defaults are:

 - If `GeneratedMethodName` is missing or `null`, the default name will be `{OriginalMethodName}_GenSafeRec` where `_GenSafeRec` is a fixed suffix also known as the `GenerateSafeRecursionAttribute.DefaultNameSuffix`

 - If `AccessLevel` is missing then the new method will have the same access level as the original one

 - `ExtensionMethod` controls whether the new generated method is an extension method or a usual one.
 By default the new method is the same as the original one.

+- `MutualRecursionId` is used to mark a group of methods that are a part of the same mutual recursion.
+It should be `null` for usual cases.
+See an [example](#mutual-recursion-example) below for more details.

+- `ExposeAsEntryPoint` only makes sense for mutual recursion.
+It allows to expose only some of the recursive methods in the group and hide the others.
+See an [example](#mutual-recursion-example) below for more details.

 Expected usages of `GenerateSafeRecursionAttribute` follow one of the two typical scenarios: